kwaldenphd/python-conditional-statements-functions/README.md

 <blockquote>QX: Describe how you would start building out code to accomplish this task?
 What functions, statements, or keywords would you need to use?
 How would you start to organize this program?</blockquote>

-<blockquote>QX: See where you can get with writing this program?
+<blockquote>QX: See where you can get with writing this program.
 What parts of the program were you able to get working?
 Where did you run into challenges?</blockquote>

 Here is one approach to this program.